Why Do We Need An Automation Break?

 But what if your content takes a break with you?
 What about online radio silence?
 Content radio silence for a few days?
 How will it work?
 Will you lose followers?
 Will you gain perspective?
 Will it matter?
 For the better or for the worse?

+But if you are a local business, a freelancer, a small company with loyal clients maybe you should try and leave your content calendar empty for a few days.
 Putting content out there you need to be present to support your truth.
 Automation is great, it’s what allows so many of us small business owners/freelancers/entrepreneurs to work wonders with what we have.
-But times are changing (constantly and always) and makes it unreal when we’re not there to interact.
-Noone needs more content anyway.
+But times are changing (constantly and always) and maybe we need to put our efforts more on the quality and less on the quantity.
+No one needs more content anyway.
 If there’s one thing that might make an impact is your interaction.
 So instead of organising everything to come out as if you were there, how about allowing your content to take a break as well?
 Consistency is key but being true comes first.
 Storytelling is the way we connect over a shared experience and if we're not there to share the experience it's not going to work the way we want it to.

 If you want to genuinely disconnect for a few days let your content disconnect as well.
 It’ll never be a guilt-free break but at least you’ll be true to your readers and to your intentions.
 Online media is at a crossroads (always) and maybe a way to cut through the noise is by being more intentional.
 It’s essentially an evolved version we need.
 That's all.